tttardigrado/tttardigrado.github.io/content/posts/hsfuck.md

 ## Optimization

 The next part of the compilation process is the optimization phase.
 It consists of the manipulation of the data returned by the parser to make the program better.
-There are numerous ways to optimize brainfuck programs, and I'm not trying to cover them all neither in this post nor on the project.
+There are numerous ways to optimize brainfuck programs, and I'm not trying to cover them all in this post.

 We'll look at 3 kinds of optimizations: dead code elimination, combining instructions and abstracting common patterns.